History of Dogs Victoria

 The result was that a motion to Incorporate was moved at the KCC's 1991 Annual General Meeting.
-An estimated 600 odd members attended, coming in bus loads from all corners of the State to support the motion.
-With the Motion overwhelmingly passed, on July 24, 1991 a new Constitution was approved.
-So the KCC officially became the Victorian Canine Association Inc. which now trades as Dogs Victoria.
+An estimated 600 odd members attended, travelling in bus loads from all corners of the State to support the motion.
+It was overwhelmingly passed.
+On July 24, 1991 a new Constitution was approved.
+Consequently, the KCC became the Victorian Canine Association Inc. which now trades as Dogs Victoria.

 The Dogs Victoria Library